robertbutacu/essential-scala-exercises/README.md

 This repository contains exercises and solutions for [Underscore's Essential Scala][course] training course.

+This is my own implementation - Robert Butacu - for the exercises.

 If you want to discuss the content or exercises with the authors, join us in our chat room on [Gitter][gitter].